 Pet Barn Adoption Program

-Working closely with 17 Pet Barn adoption stores in Brisbane and regional locations, who house and rehome RSPCA cats, has played an important role in increasing our adult cat adoptions.
-With 8 more Metro and Gold Coast Pet Barn adoption stores opening their doors to RSPCA animals over the coming year, we hope to see even more cats at our Pet Barn locations finding their furever home soon.
+Working closely with 42 Pet Barn adoption stores in Brisbane and regional locations, who house and rehome RSPCA cats, has played an important role in increasing our adult cat adoptions.

 Adopt from Foster Program

 Through the Adopt from Foster program, our Community Outreach team aim to find permanent homes for the many RSPCA animals in foster care.
-Over the past year approximately 215 animals in foster care found a permanent home as a result of this program.
+Over 200 animals in foster care find permanent homes as a result of this program.

 Kitty City at World for Pets Springwood

 Our Community Outreach team are also responsible for our Kitty City at the RSPCA World for Pets store at Springwood, which aims to rehome slightly more introverted cats.
 Our adoption volunteers make great headway with confidence building and preparing these cats for their new home.
-With the new Kitty City opening at the end of 2014, there will be the capacity to house and home a greater number of cats within the World for Pets store.
+Kitty City opened at the end of 2014 and allowed the capacity to house and home a greater number of cats within the World for Pets store.